 I’ve been thinking a lot about Tom Hanks recently.
 It started when I stumbled across Sleepless In Seattle on Netflix.
 Neither my wife or I had seen it before, so we stuck it on.
 It was a nice little film to be fair.
 But not enough Tom Hanks for this man.
 All it did was create a Tom Hanks sized itch that needed to be scratched.
 I needed peak Tom Hanks.
 Just Tom Hanks alone for 95% of a film.
 Tom Hanks screaming “WILSON!” at a ball.
 I needed Cast Away.

 Tom Hanks realised that he also needed to dominate off screen as well as on.
 He collaborated on one of my all time favourite TV shows, Band of Brothers, winning plaudits as a producer, director and screenwriter.
-He voiced the central character, Woody in the behemoth movie franchise that is Toy Story.
+He voiced the central character, Woody, in the behemoth movie franchise that is Toy Story.
 Tom Hanks was doing it all.
-And he had no intention of letting up.
+And he shows no signs of letting up.

-Discussing my recent Tom Hanks fest with anybody that will listen has brought into focus his recent career.
-Because Tom Hanks is as prolific as ever.
-He’s not content with his films grossing more than $9.0 billion worldwide and being the third highest-grossing actor in North American cinematic history (incidentally Samuel L. Jackson is number one, seriously think about it, he’s been a Tarantino favourite, a part of the Marvel universe and made more shit films than anybody else in history has made anything, ever).
-No laurel resting for Big Tom, he’s still out there, still making good films.
+Discussing my recent Tom Hanks fest with anybody that will listen, has brought into focus his recent career.
+Because Tom Hanks is still as prolific as ever.
+He’s not content with his films grossing more than $9.0 billion worldwide and being the third highest-grossing actor in North American cinematic history (incidentally Samuel L. Jackson is number one, which surprised me at first, but when you think about it, it makes sense; he’s been a Tarantino favourite, a part of the Marvel universe and made more shit films than anybody else in history has made anything, ever).
+There’s no resting on laurels for Big Tom, he’s still out there, still making good films.
 Only recently I watched and enjoyed Bridge of Spies.
 I’m yet to watch Sully, I don’t doubt it’s going to be great.

 Tom Hanks is also a super nice guy.
 The evidence is indisputable.
 He’s great on chat shows and is the odd kind of celebrity who actually likes mixing with us normal folk.
 I bet Tom Hanks is the best uncle as well.
-Even better than The Rock, who’d eventually get on your nerves by being too motivational and trying to get you in the gym all the time.
+Even better than The Rock.
+The Rock would eventually get on your nerves by being too motivational, and trying to get you in the gym all the time.
 Tom Hanks would recognise that sometimes you want to just sit in your trackies, eat ice cream and watch Tom Hanks movies.
 And he’d probably love this post about how great he is.
 Because being super nice is no barrier to recognising your own status as a legend.

-I do have one criticism about the career of Tom Hanks.
+If I really had to, I could come up with one criticism about the career of Tom Hanks.
 It’s the lack of a Western.
 All the best actors have done a Western at some point.
 Imagine Tom Hanks riding a horse, shooting a gun, chewing tobacco and spitting on the ground.
 Tom Hanks spitting on the ground!
 But I won’t hold that against him.
-He’s has done so much.
+Tom Hanks has done so much.

-The end result of all of this is that I got to thinking about that age old conundrum.
-Who’s your favourite actor of all time?
+The end result of all of this, is that I got to thinking about that age old conundrum; who’s your favourite actor of all time?
 I’d never been sure before.
 I liked too many films, too many genres, too many actors.
-I could never pick a favourite.
-Maybe in the midst of Tom Hanks fever, it was the time to make that choice.
+I could never pick a clear favourite.
+Maybe in the midst of Tom Hanks fever, it was finally time to make that choice.
 Before I made a decision though, there was something I had to do.
 I had to watch Saving Private Ryan again.
 One more time.
 Just to be sure.
 So I did.
 I watched that wonderful film again and my decision was made.
 Finally, I had a favourite actor of all time.
 And his name was Matt Damon.